 In addition to group life insurance typically not being a sufficient amount of coverage, there are three reasons to carry personally owned life insurance that I would like to highlight:

-1. Do you want your life insurance coverage tied to your employment status?
+1. Portability.
+Do you want your life insurance coverage tied to your employment status?

-2. For a young and healthy individual, it is often more cost effective to acquire your own life insurance than to participate in an
+2. Cost.
+For a young and healthy individual, it is often more cost effective to acquire your own life insurance than to

-3. If coverage is dependent on decisions made by an employer, there isn’t much flexibility and/or control over an important
+3. Flexibility.
+If coverage is dependent on decisions made by an employer, there isn’t much flexibility and/or control over an

 If you are considering personally owned life insurance, or want to discuss your specific situation, I look forward to a good conversation.